Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 • Find a charity that accepts vehicle donations directly.

 Unfortunately, many charities that accept vehicle donations use a third party to sell the donated vehicle, and the organization only receives a fraction of the proceeds.
-So, before donating a vehicle, double-check how much your donation will actually benefit the organization.
+So, before donating a car, double-check how much your donation will actually benefit the organization.

 If the organization sells your donated vehicle, pay attention to the sale price.
 If your vehicle sells for more than $500, you may deduct the full selling price as a donation on your tax return.
 If your vehicle sells for $500 or less, you can deduct the “fair market value," up to $500.

-Get the Tax Benefits
+Get the tax benefits

 Making the most effective use of charitable donations and maximizing their value for both you and the recipient(s) requires a well-thought-out strategy.